RitankJaikar/JavaScript-Full-Stack/CSS/readme.md

         ...properties
     }
 }
-is hover is not supported-
+if hover is not supported-
 @media (hover: not) {
 }